Reyhan-Sam/HackAttack/README.md

   flask run
 ```

-6. Open your browser and navigate to http://127.0.0.1:5000/ to start using Pantry Sidekick.
+6. Open your browser and navigate to http://127.0.0.1:5000/ to start using Pantry Sidekick!